partha7978/TO-DO-APP-usingBootstrap/README.md

 ----20 may-----
-I have added the buttons to each lists.
-Later I'll be add the delete functionality to each list buttons.
+I have added the buttons to each lists. //completed Later I'll be add the delete functionality to each list buttons. //comnpleted

 -21 may-
 Adding the delete functionality to each li buttons.

 Later I'll add the toggle functionality to every li element

+--23 may---
+Adding small footer and placeholder color.
+Later I'll be make it responsive.